avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 5. Select the template ("stm32mp257 AI Demo") from the template dropdown box
 6. Leave the Device Certificate as "Auto-generated"
 7. Click Save & View
-8. Click the "Download device configuration" icon at the top-right ans save it to your working
+8. Click the "Download device configuration" icon at the top-right and save the file "iotcDeviceConfig.json" into the `..\onboard\` folder
+9. Click the link for "Connection Info" and then the icon in the top-right and save the file "STM32MP257-certificates.zip" into the `..\onboard\` folder

 ---

-## 6. Running the Initial Device Setup Script
+# 10. Running the Device Setup Script

 The `initial-device.sh` script automates much of the setup, including configuring `config.json`, transferring files, and setting up certificates.